 Bentonville pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Bentonville is medium; grass is medium; cypress is low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Bentonville is none Tomorrow (17 July 2026) levels are similar - grass at low levels.
+Over the following five days grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app